Keiskamma Altarpiece

 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-| altarpiece-closed-5000px.jpg | The first layer of the Keiskamma Altarpiece | 2006-01-01 | Exhibitions/Installations | Keiskamma Art Collective | Medium: Collaborative embroidery and mixed media on masonite.
-The first layer of the Keiskamma Altarpiece shows the crucifixion reworked through the experience of the Hamburg, South Africa, community.
+| altarpiece-closed-5000px.jpg | The first layer of the Keiskamma Altarpiece | 2006-01-01 | Exhibitions/Installations | Keiskamma Art Collective | Robert Hofmeyr | The first layer of the Keiskamma Altarpiece shows the crucifixion reworked through the experience of the Hamburg, South Africa, community.
 According to Dr. Carol Hofmeyr, this structure was inspired by the Isenheim Altarpiece (Colmar, France), which presents a crucifixion flanked by saints associated with disease.
-In the Keiskamma Altarpiece, these saints are replaced by women from the community whose lives were shaped by the … | ||||||||||||||||||||
+In the Keiskamma Altarpiece, these saints are replaced by women from the community whose lives were shaped by the beginning of the HIV/AIDS crisis.
+At the center is a young widow … | |||||||||||||||||||

-| altarpiece-open-1-5000px.jpg | The second layer of the Keiskamma Altarpiece | 2006-01-01 | Exhibitions/Installations | Keiskamma Art Collective | The second layer of the Keiskamma Altarpiece presents an imagined vision of Hamburg, South Africa, shaped by broad community involvement.
+| altarpiece-open-1-5000px.jpg | The second layer of the Keiskamma Altarpiece | 2006-01-01 | Exhibitions/Installations | Keiskamma Art Collective | Robert Hofmeyr | The second layer of the Keiskamma Altarpiece presents an imagined vision of Hamburg, South Africa, shaped by broad community involvement.
 This panel was created with a more informal visual style and reflects an effort to imagine the village without disease during the HIV/AIDS crisis.
 It corresponds to the Annunciation and Nativity panels of the Isenheim Altarpiece, which convey hope through religious narrative.
 Here, hope is expressed through scenes grounded in local life.
-On the left stands a … | ||||||||||||||||||||
+On the left stands a … | |||||||||||||||||||

 | altarpiece-open-2-5000px.jpg | The third layer of the Keiskamma Altarpiece | 2006-01-01 | Exhibitions/Installations | Keiskamma Art Collective | Tanya Jordan | The third layer of the Keiskamma Altarpiece departs from stitched panels and introduces photographs, marking a deliberate change in technique inspired by the sculptural final stage of the Isenheim Altarpiece.
 The photographs were taken by Tanya Jordan, a woman living in Hamburg, South Africa, who was involved in the project at the time.
 This layer centers on grandmothers, whose caregiving roles expanded during the HIV/AIDS crisis.
 One photograph shows Susan Poliso with her grandson, Lichile, … | |||||||||||||||||||